Package insert / product label

 Rayos Dosage and Administration

 Dosage of Rayos should be individualized according to the severity of the disease and the response of the patient.
 For pediatric patients, the recommended dosage should be governed by the same considerations rather than strict adherence to the ratio indicated by age or body weight.

 The maximal activity of the adrenal cortex is between 2 am and 8 am and is minimal between 4 pm and midnight.
 Exogenous corticosteroids suppress adrenocorticoid activity the least when given at the time of maximal activity.
-Rayos is a delayed-release formulation of prednisone which releases the active substance beginning approximately 4 hours after intake [see Clinical Pharmacology (12.3)].
+Rayos is a delayed-release formulation of prednisone which releases the active substance beginning approximately 4 hours after intake [see Clinical Pharmacokinetics (12.3)].
 The timing of Rayos administration should take into account the delayed-release pharmacokinetics and the disease or condition being treated.

 The initial dosage of Rayos may vary from 5 to 60 mg per day depending on the specific disease entity being treated.
 Patients currently on immediate release prednisone, prednisolone, or methylprednisolone should be switched to Rayos at an equivalent dose based on relative potency (2.4).

 In situations of less severity, lower doses will generally suffice while in selected patients higher initial doses may be required.
 The initial dosage should be maintained or adjusted until a satisfactory response is noted.
 If after a reasonable period there is a lack of satisfactory clinical response, Rayos should be discontinued and the patient transferred to other appropriate therapy.
 It should be emphasized that dosage requirements are variable and must be individualized on the basis of the disease under treatment and the response of the patient.